simonihmig/ember-tour/README.md

 # Ember Tour

-Ember tour is an addons for site tours.
+Ember tour is an addon for site tours.
 You can set default tours, trigger tours from controllers, move between routes without leaving the tour, and load tours from a server.

 ## Getting started